Choose Your Next Steps

 Additionally, N1QL queries can be specified by means of the Couchbase REST API.
 For information on doing so, see the section N1QL REST API.

 The Couchbase SDK is available for several different programming languages.
-Take a look at the section Start Using the SDK.
+Take a look at the section java-sdk::start-using-sdk.adoc.
 You can select a language, and the page for that language provides information on installing supportive modules and libraries, and also includes code-examples to get you started with development.

 Your hands-on progress with Couchbase Server will be greatly helped by a good conceptual knowledge.
 Start by looking at the Overview, and then go from there.